kendemu/gym-ros/README.md

 1. Robot in real life
 Robot in real life cannot be reset like a game.
 2. SIGVerse
 Resetting in the SIGVerse environment causes 10 seconds to re-establish connections.
-This problem causes overhead of training.
-So currently environment reset is not supported.
-Will be supported on future release.

 ## Future
 1. Adding multiple environment
 Turtlebot, A.R.
 Drone 2.0, Pepper, Happy Mini